-- A. Major Subdivision The following rules and regulations shall pertain to the subdivision of land into four (4) or more separate parcels.
-In addition, a subdivision of fewer lots shall be considered major if in the judgment of the Planning Director the proposed subdivision may present significant engineering/planning problems or there is the likelihood of further subdivision of any of the parcels at a later date.
-The Planning Board reserves the right to review the Planning Director's decision to consider a subdivision to be major, if the applicant disagrees with the decision.
-[Amended 02-10-04 per Planning Board] - 1) Any proposed development within an R-40 District shall be required to follow the procedures outlined in Article IV 155.22 "open space subdivision" for said proposed development.
-[Amended 02-11-03 per Planning Board] - 2) Any proposed development in an R-20 or R-12 District that meets the minimum lot size requirement for an open space subdivision shall be required to follow the procedures outlined in Article IV 155.22 "open space subdivision" for said proposed development.
-[Amended 02-11-03 per Planning Board] - B. Minor Subdivision In the case where a proposed subdivision or resubdivision of a parcel would create three (3) or fewer lots in a four year time period, the Planning Board may implement an expedited review of the application procedure.
-See Article III, Section 155-15 for an explanation and definition of the procedure.
-[Amended 09-08-87 per Planning Board]. - C. Minor Lot Line Adjustment In the case where a lot line adjustment would create a lot that is smaller than the minimum lot size required for an Open Space Subdivision, the Planning Board shall require that any subdivision of the resulting lots, in a four year time period follow the procedures outlined in Article IV 155.22 "Open Space Subdivision" [Added 02-10-04 per Planning Board].
+- A) MAJOR SUBDIVISION The following rules and regulations shall pertain to the SUBDIVISION of land into four (4) or more separate PARCELS.
+In addition, a SUBDIVISION of fewer LOTS shall be considered major if in the judgment of the Planning Director the proposed SUBDIVISION may present significant engineering/planning problems or there is the likelihood of further SUBDIVISION of any of the PARCELS at a later date.
+The PLANNING BOARD reserves the right to review the Planning Director's decision to consider a SUBDIVISION to be major, if the APPLICANT disagrees with the decision. - 1) Any proposed development within an R-40 District shall be required to follow the procedures outlined in Article IV 155.22 "OPEN SPACE SUBDIVISION" for said proposed development. - Any proposed development in an R-20 or R-12 District that meets the minimum LOT size requirement for an OPEN SPACE SUBDIVISION shall be required to follow the procedures outlined in Article IV 155.22 "OPEN SPACE SUBDIVISION" for said proposed development. - B) MINOR SUBDIVISION In the case where a proposed SUBDIVISION or RESUBDIVISION of a PARCEL would create three (3) or fewer LOTS in a four year time period, the PLANNING BOARD may implement an expedited review of the application procedure.
+See Article III, Section 155-15 for an explanation and definition of the procedure. - C) MINOR LOT LINE ADJUSTMENT In the case where a LOT LINE adjustment would create a LOT that is smaller than the minimum LOT size required for an OPEN SPACE SUBDIVISION, the PLANNING BOARD shall require that any SUBDIVISION of the resulting LOTS, in a four year time period follow the procedures outlined in Article IV 155.22 "OPEN SPACE SUBDIVISION"